-The best payroll software for small businesses is QuickBooks.
-With very reasonable pricing tiers (the lowest being $45 per month), unlimited payroll runs, and a massive amount of integrations, small businesses have a lot to gain from using QuickBooks.
+Our research suggests that the best payroll software for small businesses is QuickBooks.
+With very reasonable pricing tiers (the lowest being $45/month), unlimited payroll runs, and a massive amount of integrations, small businesses have a lot to gain from using QuickBooks.

 Our #1 pick